ergose/Plotly_Arduino_API/README.md

 ## 5 Minute Quickstart

+**Note: this library doesn't work with the latest Arduino IDE.
+Use 1.0.3 (for WiFi) or 1.0.5 for other shields.
+See https://github.com/plotly/arduino-api/issues/38 for more details**

 If you're working on the Yún, click on the [`plotly_yun`](/plotly_yun) folder for separate instructions.

 If you're device isn't internet connected, you can still connect to plotly over serial.
 Click on the [`plotly_streaming_serial`](/plotly_streaming_serial) folder for separate instructions.